 For the above purposes, don’t think too narrowly.
 It’s still perfectly valid to use keyword research to identify topics, themes, potential and questions, even if you don’t write a keyword on your web page exactly as it’s entered into Google.

 Semrush is a particularly useful piece of software for the above, as it has a feature that lets you search for questions entered into Google, saving you a lot of time wading through long lists of keywords.
+Search Console reveals keywords you're already ranking for and tells you the number of clicks each has received, making it the most accurate keyword research tool in terms of identifying actual visits to your site.

 Two approaches to SEO translation